PlaceMUS XR

 Users can access these experiences remotely as fully digital explorations or on-site as integrated physical-digital journeys along physical visiting paths.

-Our tools cover the whole production pipeline: creation, visualisation, and interaction with 3D scenarios (immersive and non-immersive), story maps development, user experience analyses, accessibility of musical contents and practice, and finally sound communication design in museums.
+Our tools cover the whole production pipeline: creation, visualisation, and interaction with 3D scenarios (immersive and non-immersive), story maps development, user experience analysis, accessibility of musical contents and practice, and finally sound communication design in museums.

 The project demonstrates its approach through relevant case studies, spanning different genres and themes, periods, regions, and audiences.
 At the same time, digital tools will enable the creation and integration of new contents and paths beyond the project’s lifetime.